Kadarius Toney Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Recent Performances

-- Toney did not record a catch in last week's game versus the Bears.

-- Toney's four receptions over his last three games have turned into 28 yards (9.3 ypg).
-He's been targeted nine times.
+- Toney's over his last three outings stat line reveals four catches for 28 yards.
+He averaged 9.3 yards per game, and was targeted nine times.

 Toney's New York Teammates